High Road (Kesha album)

 High Road is the fourth studio album by American singer and songwriter Kesha.
 It was released on January 31, 2020, through RCA and Kemosabe Records.
 Announced in late 2019, the album saw the singer once again taking over the role of sole executive producer, following Rainbow (2017).
 She collaborated with various songwriters and record producers to achieve her desired sonority, combining elements of her career beginnings and Rainbow.
-Musically, High Road is primarily a pop, country and classic rock record, although it encompasses a variety of genres, including dance-pop, folk, electronic pop, synthpop, trip hop, electro, EDM, trap, dream pop, hip hop, and gospel.
+Musically, High Road is primarily a pop, country and classic rock record, although it encompasses a variety of genres, including dance-pop, folk, electronic pop, synthpop, trip hop, electro-country, EDM, trap, dream pop, hip hop, and gospel.

 High Road was met with mostly positive reviews from music critics.
 The singer's reapproach of her partying personality was targeted by both positive and negative evaluations.
 The album debuted at number seven on the US Billboard 200 albums chart, making it Kesha's fourth top-ten album in the country.
 It was supported by four singles: "Raising Hell" featuring Big Freedia, "My Own Dance", "Resentment", and "Tonight".
 Kesha was set to embark on the High Road Tour to promote the album, but the tour was ultimately cancelled due to the COVID-19 pandemic.